Community-Connected Project Assistant Program

 We train, support, and fund Community Connected Project Assistants (CCPAs) to provide instructional and logistical support for students executing community-based projects developed by faculty and community partners.

-Applications for the Spring 2023 PA program due November 18th!
+Applications for the Fall 2023 PA program will open in end of March!

 Benefits to Students